2024–25 North American winter: Second storm (February 6–9)

 Another winter storm arrived on the California coastline on February 6.
 This storm also brought more snow to the Upper Midwest and Northeastern United States by February 9, although this one eventually moved off and even intensifying as a coastal storm, resulting in heavier snowfall accumulations of up to 1 ft in parts of New England.
 Several churches in Massachusetts and New Hampshire did not hold services on February 9 due to the storm.
 Portions of Upstate New York recorded up to 9 in of snow, and further south, up to 4.8 in of snow fell on Long Island.
 Freezing rain and sleet fell in Washington D.C. and Philadelphia.

 Third storm (February 10–12)

 Yet another winter storm developed in the central U.S. on February 11, this time bringing heavy snow to areas in the Mid-Atlantic states on February 11 as it moved swiftly to the east.
 Washington D.C. also saw its heaviest February snowfall since 2015, at 6.4 in.
 Areas in West Virginia, Virginia, Maryland, Delaware and New Jersey recorded over 8 in of snow.
+The University of Maryland cancelled classes on February 12 due to the storm.
 While less snow fell on Long Island, there was still enough to lead to school delays on February 12.
 One person died in Nelson County, Kentucky due to icy roads, and over 190,000 customers lost power in Virginia alone, with an additional 13,000 customers losing power in North Carolina.